All software needs to have clearly defined goal. Something it wants to achieve. A reason for its existence. For Nextcloud it is the following:

 It’s our goal to combine top notch, powerful features and functionalities with a great user experience.
 Enabling users to do great things without making them think of how to do it, is what we aspire to achieve.

 This is the strategic direction of Nextcloud.
 Making users even more productive, while lowering the mental load and learning curve.

 We worked arduously in the last year to improve the UI to make using Nextcloud even easier while making it more powerful.
-You can seen the results yourself when you look at the latest releases of Nextcloud Talk and Groupware.
-This was also one of the major goals when we worked on Nextcloud Office the past few months.
+You can see the results yourself when you look at the latest releases of Nextcloud Talk and Groupware.
+This was also one of the major goals when we worked on Nextcloud Office over the past few months.
 A very intuitive, while powerful office suite.